Council Member, President Representative

 Director, Finance, Ghana Communication Technology University

-Technology Entrepreneur and Council Member, President Representative
+Council Member and President Representative

 Head, Admissions Office and council Member, GAUA Representative